Jenifer Ringer: Career

-In 2010, when reviewing Ringer in The Nutcracker, New York Times critic Alastair Macaulay wrote that she "looked as if she'd eaten one sugarplum too many."
+In 2010, when reviewing Ringer in The Nutcracker, New York Times critic Alastair Macaulay wrote that she "looked as if she'd eaten one sugarplum too many.. and Jared Angle, the Cavalier, seems to have been sampling half the Sweet realm.”
 The comment was regarded as body shaming.
-Ringer was i mmediately defended by ballet bloggers and on online boards, and the controversy led to her appearances on The Oprah Winfrey Show and The Today Show.
+Ringer was immediately defended by ballet bloggers and on online boards, and the controversy led to her appearances on The Oprah Winfrey Show and The Today Show.
 On the latter, she said, "As a dancer, I do put myself out there to be criticized, and my body is part of my art form," and noted she is not overweight.
 In an interview in 2014, she said, she "was able to dismiss it within about 15 minutes, which was a huge personal triumph."

 In October 2013, the New York City Ballet announced that Ringer would retire in February the following year.
 In her last performance, she appeared as the Pink Girl in Robbins' Dances at a Gathering and the Pearly Queen in Balanchine's Union Jack.
 Ringer's memoir, Dancing Through It, was published in February 2014.

 After she retired from dancing, Ringer relocated to Los Angeles to become the director of the Colburn School's new professional dance program, Colburn Dance Academy.
 In 2017, she was named Dean of the Colburn's Trudl Zipper Dance Institute, overseeing all dance programs.
-In February 2021, it was announced that Ringer would stepped down from the Colburn School in July, and return to her home state of South Carolina, but intend to return to teach frequently.
+In February 2021, it was announced that Ringer would step down from the Colburn School in July, and return to her home state of South Carolina, but intended to return to teach frequently.
 She was succeeded by former New York City Ballet dancer Silas Farley.